RubenGres/menace/README.md

 # ❌ MENACE️ ⭕

-[MENACE](https://en.wikipedia.org/wiki/Matchbox_Educable_Noughts_and_Crosses_Engine) is a tic-tac-toe *mechanical* artificial intelligence invented by Donald Michie in 1960 that use reinforcement learning in the form of beads of colors and matchboxes.
+[MENACE](https://en.wikipedia.org/wiki/Matchbox_Educable_Noughts_and_Crosses_Engine) (Matchbox Educable Noughts and Crosses Engine) is a tic-tac-toe *mechanical* artificial intelligence invented by Donald Michie in 1960 that use reinforcement learning in the form of beads of colors and matchboxes.

 This repository compile my implementation with the code to obtain the 304 states for every matchbox, all the files to recreate the box and the web interface to help finding the correct box.